jacobzymet/jacobzymet/README.md

     <sub>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
 Created using Python and Bash.</sub>

   - Min <br />
-    <sub>An interpreter-powered programming language created for Sol/Solara internal services and software, designed to be minimal and easily understandable.</sub>
+    <sub>An interpreted and compiled programming language created for Sol/Solara internal services and software, designed to be minimal and easily understandable.</sub>

 ## Some more info